bbatsov/projectile/doc/configuration.md

 By default the minor mode indicator of Projectile appears in the form " Projectile[ProjectName:ProjectType]".
 This is configurable via several custom variables:

-* `projectile-mode-line-lighter` (by default " Projectile") controls the static part of the mode-line
+* `projectile-mode-line-prefix` (by default " Projectile") controls the static part of the mode-line
 * `projectile-dynamic-mode-line` (by default `t`) controls whether to display the project name & type part of the mode-line
 * `projectile-mode-line-fn` (by default `projectile-default-mode-line`) controls the actual function to be invoked to generate the mode-line.
 If you'd like to show different info you should supply a custom function to replace the default.